Glossary of Steel Construction Terms

-Basic Terms and Descriptions:
+Basic Terms and Descriptions Applicable to Steel Buildings:

 Accessory: A building product which supplements a basic solid panel building such as a door, window, light transmitting panel, roof vent, cupola, soffit, wainscot, overhang, etc.